CS-433/ml-project-1-pml/README.md

 ## Files
 The different files of the `scripts` directory are :
-* `graphs.ipynb` : allow us to visualized the datas' distribution to then choose which feature to remove and the that get their log transformation added to the data.
+* `graphs.ipynb` : allows us to visualized the datas' distribution to then choose which feature to remove and the that get their log transformation added to the data.
 * `helpers_data.py` : contains the functions used to separate the data in differents data sets and pre-processed it.
-* `implementations.py` : contains the implementation of the 6 machine learning models asked for this project, as well as the functions used to find the best hyperparameters for the models.
+* `implementations.py` : contains the implementation of the 6 machine learning models asked for this project, as well as the functions used to find the best hyper-parameters for each model.
-* `proj1_helpers.py` :
+* `proj1_helpers.py` : contains helper functions to load the data from .csv files, predict label, compute score of a prediction and create a .csv file for submission.
-* `project1.ipynb` :
+* `project1.ipynb` : allows us to find the best parameters for each of the model, using a grid search and a k-fold cross-validation.
-* `run.py` :
+* `run.py` : is used to get the .csv submission file, using the best hyper-parameters found for the chosen function.